nav9/duplicateFileFinder/README.md

 # To run the program
+Python 3.9.6 was used.
-First install dependencies, using:
+First install dependencies, using (the version numbers don't have to match exactly):
-pip3 install imagehash
-pip3 install PySimpleGUI
-pip3 install Pillow
+`pip3 install imagehash=4.3.0 PySimpleGUI=4.60.3 Pillow=9.2.0`

 Then simply run the main file as:
-python3 main.py
+`python3 main.py`

 # TODO
 These are mentioned in the code for now.